Vegetable stuffed peppers

 Assemble and bake

 - Stuff the bell peppers with the stuffing and top with a generous amount of vegan cheese.
+Add about ½ cup of water to the bottom of the dish and cover with aluminum foil.

 - If you have leftover filling, save it for later.
 This makes a delicious lunch bowl.